CELAR/celar-server/README.md

     vi /opt/celar/celar-server/conf/slipstream.properties

-and place the appropriate username, password and SlipStream Server hostname.
+and place the appropriate username, password.
+The CELAR Server must be deployed in the same VM as the SlipStream Server.
 Finally, execute

     service celar-server restart